panas007/Food-Wine-Pairs-webapp/README.md

 - http://localhost:8080

 #
-If you run the docker in the GCP you can access the web-app and keyrock in:
+If you run the docker in the GCP you can access the web-app:

 - http://EXTERNAL-IP/:80